VirtualAnalogy/Paraphrasis/README.md

 you must schedule changes via an event dispatcher.
 Therefore a full implementation would look something like this:

-(From plugin's audio processing code):
+In plugin's audio processing code:

 ```c++
 MyPlugin::MyPlugin() {